FAQ

 How is the registrar notified after a claim?

-When you claim a domain on Doma, the platform automatically communicates with the registrar, for example, D3, to update their records, ensuring you are listed as the official owner of the domain.
+When you claim a domain on Doma, the platform automatically communicates with the registrar, for example, Interstellar, to update their records, ensuring you are listed as the official owner of the domain.
 This process guarantees compliance with ICANN rules and helps maintain accuracy in the registrar’s ownership records.

 Who owns my data on Doma?